Billy Crystal: Sports

 On March 12, 2008, Crystal signed a one-day minor league contract to play with the New York Yankees, and he was invited to the team's major league spring training.
 Crystal wore uniform number 60 in honor of his upcoming 60th birthday.
 On March 13, in a spring training game against the Pittsburgh Pirates, Crystal led off as the designated hitter.
 He managed to make contact, fouling a fastball up the first base line, but was eventually struck out by Pirates pitcher Paul Maholm on six pitches and was later replaced in the batting order by Johnny Damon.
 Crystal was released on March 14, his 60th birthday.

 Crystal's boyhood idol was Yankee Hall of Fame legend Mickey Mantle, who had signed a program for him when Crystal attended a game where Mantle had hit a home run.
 Years later on The Dinah Shore Show, in one of his first television appearances, Crystal met Mantle in person and had Mantle re-sign the same program.
 Crystal would be good friends with Mantle until Mantle's death in 1995.
 He and Bob Costas together wrote the eulogy Costas read at Mantle's funeral, and George Steinbrenner then invited Crystal to emcee the unveiling of Mantle's monument at Yankee Stadium.
 In his 2013 memoir Still Foolin' 'Em, Crystal said that after the ceremony, near the Yankees clubhouse, he was punched in the stomach by Joe DiMaggio, who was angry at Crystal for not having introduced him to the crowd as the "Greatest living player."

 Crystal also was well known for his impressions of Yankees Hall of Famer turned broadcaster Phil Rizzuto.
 Rizzuto, known for his quirks calling games, did not travel to Anaheim, California, in 1996 to call the game for WPIX.
 Instead, Crystal joined the broadcasters in the booth and pretended to be Rizzuto for a few minutes during the August 31 game.

-Although a lifelong Yankees fan, he is a part-owner of the Arizona Diamondbacks, even earning a World Series ring in 2001 when the Diamondbacks beat his beloved Yankees.

 In City Slickers, Crystal wore a New York Mets baseball cap.
 In the 1986 film Running Scared, his character is an avid Chicago Cubs fan, wearing a Cubs jersey in several scenes.
 In the 2012 film Parental Guidance, Crystal's character is the announcer for the Fresno Grizzlies, a Minor League Baseball team, who aspires to announce for their Major League affiliate, the San Francisco Giants.

 Crystal appeared in Ken Burns's 1994 documentary Baseball, telling personal stories about his life-long love of baseball, including meeting Casey Stengel as a child and Ted Williams as an adult.

 Crystal is also a longtime Los Angeles Clippers fan and season ticket holder.